vinhboy/shoehorn/README.md

 * Upload support
 * Cover sheet support
-* Ruby native data types for things like dates
 * Live sandbox testing (This is not yet implemented by Shoeboxed)

 ## Testing Shoehorn